Consolidation is that aggressive word which has been enveloping

 Is loyalty still a key factor in the farm implement business?
 The

-Arnold Companies location service some third generation farmers.
+Arnold Companies locations service some third-generation farmers.
 Arnold

 explains, "We've got great people at our stores.
 That's key to long-time